cmdcolin/oddgenes/README.md

 Polyadenylation is the addition of a string of "A"s to the pre-mRNA on the 3' end of the transcript (the "A"s are not part of the genome).
-There is a "poly-A signal" in the genome is recognized by the "RNA cleavage complex" and after it is cleaved, the poly-A tail is added https://en.wikipedia.org/wiki/Polyadenylation
+There is a "poly-A signal" in the genome that is recognized by the "RNA cleavage complex" and after it is cleaved, the poly-A tail is added https://en.wikipedia.org/wiki/Polyadenylation